Burgeon-SCP/wp-lowcode-ps/readme.txt

  It is a fully responsive theme that fits perfectly on any device.
  It is clean, simple, SEO friendly, flexible, multilingual, and feature-rich theme for modern websites.
  The theme is based on WordPress Live Customizer that allows you to customize basic wp_core configurations.
- Concieved for creators and mantainers capables of css-editing and classes incorporation.
+ Concieved for creators and mantainers capables of css-editing and new classes incorporation.
- Post and Comments sections will be removed from dashboard.
+ Post and Comments sections will be hided from admin dashboard.

 We specially thank the people from AccessPress for delivering ParallaxSome, in which we based our work. (https://accesspressthemes.com/wordpress-themes/parallaxsome/)

 === Tags ===
-one-column, no-post, no-comments, no-sidebar, translation-ready, flexible-header, footer-widgets, no-emojis, custom-background, custom-logo, featured-images, theme-options
+one-column, no-post, no-comments, no-sidebar, no-emojis, translation-ready, flexible-header, footer-widgets, custom-background, custom-logo, featured-images, theme-options

 LoCoPaS WordPress Theme, Copyright 2019 Burgeon EnvironMental Solutions LoCoPaS GitHub repository: https://github.com/burgeon-env/wp-lowcode-ps